Function of lungs

 Risks and benefits

 Our team will provide you with the risks, benefits and alternatives of lung transplantation so that you can make an informed decision.
 The benefit of lung transplantation includes less shortness of breath, better quality of life and longer life.
-On the other hand, the problems with lung transplantation include transplant medications that have to be taken throughout their life to prevent rejection, regular follow-up with the transplant team, adverse effects of anti-rejection medications, risk of infection because of immunosuppression and risk of certain cancers because of anti-rejection medication.
+On the other hand, the problems with lung transplantation include transplant medications that have to be taken for the rest of your life to prevent rejection, regular follow-up with the transplant team, as well as risks of adverse effects, infection, and certain cancers from anti-rejection medications.

 Potential candidate for lung transplantation